 Nan had no warning; all she heard was a thunderous bang and a split-second after, the door was ripped from the hinges.
 Like a typhoon, the Viking rushed in, back-slapped the startled woman, casting her clear across the room.
 Tara quickly retrieved Nan from the hole in the wall by her short, blonde hair and teleported back to the main house and into Pam’s cell.

-Tara smoothly as she neared her she made direct eye-contact with the silver-eyed woman.
+“Nan Flanagan...”
+Tara spoke smoothly as she neared, all the while making direct eye contact with the silver-eyed woman.
 Effortlessly she captured her mind and upon entrance was bombarded with Nan’s strong feelings of malice towards her.